paulelsner/EOS_connect/README.md

-# EOS Connect Energy Data Processing
+# EOS Connect

+Request optimization at an [EOS](https://github.com/Akkudoktor-EOS) and handle the response to display the result on a dynamic webpage.

-This project is designed to fetch energy data from OpenHAB, process it, and create a load profile.
-It includes functionalities for interacting with APIs, managing configurations, and handling energy data.
+Currently, the project is designed to fetch energy data from OpenHAB, process it, and create a load profile.
+It includes functionalities for interacting with the Tibber API and PV forecast API, managing configurations, and handling energy data.

-Finally to request an optimization through EOS https://github.com/Akkudoktor-EOS and get the feedback and display this on dynamic webpage.
+Next step:
+Using the feedback to interactively control a FRONIUS inverter and battery charging system.

-current usage with commit https://github.com/Akkudoktor-EOS/EOS/tree/e22388b7537af545a53d6cebef35d98a7ee30e1b approved (old API)
+*Hint: current usage approved with commit https://github.com/Akkudoktor-EOS/EOS/tree/e22388b7537af545a53d6cebef35d98a7ee30e1b (old API)*

 ## Project Structure

 ```
 EOS_connect
 ├── src
+│   ├── json
+│   │  ├── optimize_request.json    # will be created/ rewritten with every new optimization request
+│   │  ├── optimize_response.json   # will be created/ rewritten after the feedback of EOS
+│   ├── web
+│   │  ├── index.html               # served webpage to dynamically showing the current state and response from EOS
-│   ├── eos_optimize_request.py  # Main logic for fetching and processing energy data
+│   ├── eos_connect.py              # Main logic for fetching and processing energy data
+│   ├── config.py                   # config handling
+│   ├── config.yaml                 # config file - default will be created with first start
+│   ├── CONFIG_README.md            # config documentation
 ├── Dockerfile                      # Docker configuration for the project
 ├── docker-compose.yml              # Docker Compose configuration for multi-container setup
 ├── requirements.txt                # Python dependencies for the project
 └── README.md                       # Project documentation
 ```

 ## Requirements